vygr/ChrysaLisp/docs/CSCRIPT.md

 those operators are just changing the order of what we do at the VP output stage.

-Your left only with these operations, in the your defined order.
+Your only left with these operations, in your defined order.
 Languages may vary in the order rules, but they ALL do this !

 `:operator`, `:number`, `:symbol`, `:path`, `:label`, `:string`